 Elderly patients with newly diagnosed glioblastoma or anaplastic astrocytoma or patients or adult relapsed patients with anaplastic astrocytoma or glioblastoma can participate in the phase Ib trial EORTC 1608-BTG evaluating the safety and tolerability of TGO2, an oral multi-kinase inhibitor.

 The multicenter randomized phase III trial EORTC-1709-BTG investigates the efficacy of the proteasome inhibitor marizomib combined with radiotherapy and temozolomide in patients with newly diagnosed glioblastoma.
 Patients with recurrent glioblastoma can participate with the CDI-CS-003 phase I/IIa trial evaluating BAL101553, a microtubule targeting agent, for safety and tolerability.
 The BGB-290-104 trial is a multicenter phase I/IIa study to assess the safety, tolerability and efficacy of BGB-290, an inhibitor of the DNA repair enzyme poly (ADP-ribose)-polymerase (PARP), in combination with radiation therapy and/or temozolomide in patients with newly diagnosed or recurrent glioblastoma.
+The Gliomoon, phase I/II trial evaluates the safety and efficacy of the tumor-targeting human antibody-cytokine fusion protein L19TNF in patients with IDH wildtype WHO grade III / IV glioma at first relapse.

 Primary CNS lymphoma